Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Design

-Prefetching has the potential to hide the loading costs of an adapter's weights and remove it from the inference request's critical path of execution.
-However, prefetching and unloading the adapters on completion still consumes high CPU-GPU link bandwidth (PCIe).
+Prefetching has the potential to hide the cost of loading an adapter's weights and remove it from the request's critical path of execution.
+However, prefetching still consumes CPU-GPU link bandwidth.
 Thus, caching the adapters is still necessary for high performance.